 At December 31, 2018, we were an "emerging growth company" under the JOBS Act, which exempts us from certain reporting requirements applicable to other public companies.
 For example, as an emerging growth company, we are (i) exempt from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, and (ii) subject to reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
 We cannot predict if investors will find our common stock less attractive because we rely on these exemptions.
-If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.
+If some investors find our common stock less attractive because we rely on these exemptions.
+If some investors find our common stock less attractive because trading market for our common stock and our stock price may be more volatile.
 We may take advantage of these reporting exemptions until we are no longer an emerging growth company.
 We will remain an emerging growth company until the earlier of (a) the last day of the fiscal year (1) following the fifth anniversary of the completion of our initial public offering, (2) in which we have total annual gross revenue of at least \$1.07 billion, or (3) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior June 30, and (b) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.